filipopo/MF-ansible/README.md

 Put your MobileForces.zip in the root folder and run

-`ansible-playbook -i hosts playbook.yml -u root`
+`ansible-playbook -i mf.nofisto.com, playbook.yml -u root`

 You may configure various options in the vars.yml file, by deafult this playbook relies on your MobileForces.zip creating a MobileForces folder